ericscharff/SmallWorld/experimental/README.md

 working in a Web browser with few modifications.

 This code is currently extrmely rough, and forks SmallWorld unnecessarily.
-I used the standard TeaVM maven archetype to create the fake org.eric package and entry point in src/main/java/org/eric/Client.java.
+I used the standard TeaVM maven archetype to create the fake smallworld.js package and entry point in src/main/java/smallworld/js/Client.java.

 If you run